Traveling to Canada during Covid-19: What you need to know before you go - KVIA

 The basics

-Canada‘s Covid-19 situation continues to improve and it’s now reporting under 1,000 cases a day on average.
+Canada‘s Covid-19 situation continues to improve and it’s now reporting about 600 cases a day on average.

 The Canadian government announced it’s easing its mandatory two-week quarantine requirement for fully vaccinated nationals and residents arriving in the country after traveling abroad.
 This will come into effect just before midnight on July 5.